 Uber Eats for restaurant businesses in the UK

-Have you considered using an uber style delivery service for your restaurant in 2020?
+Have you considered using an uber style delivery service for your restaurant?
 Fast taxi service Uber and it's food delivery app, Uber Eats gives you the opportunity to do just that.
 Making seamless, fast delivery an option for restaurant and takeaway businesses, whether they’re big or small.

 Spanning across the UK's towns and cities, the service allows food businesses to get access to independent couriers or use their delivery drivers.
 The customer won’t know which is which, but it’s not important to them.
 Quick, reliable service without the need to talk to another human being is what they want, and Uber Eats is meeting their needs with their new app.

 Initially, the app was only available to restaurants who didn’t have their delivery drivers and needed access to independent couriers.
 This new development means food companies can now grow their business more quickly than they could have ever imagined.
 Uber Eats users will now have a substantial collection of eateries to choose from.
 Where once a restaurant may have struggled, they can now (virtually) open up their doors to so many more customers.
 Already partnered with 10,000 restaurants across the UK, Uber Eats expects this number to increase further into 2021.